 It was a common experience and Kelt gripped my arm.
 "Easy now, Sheriff, let me help you up."

-Other than Kelt's genuine concern for my safety, I'd just messed-up his day, and his safe-passage record.
-I carefully presented him with the remainder of the AirPed.
+Other than Kelt's genuine concern for my safety, I'd just messed up his day, and his safe passage record.
+I carefully presented him with the rest of the AirPed.
 "You'll need this for your report.
 Log it as a criminal pursuit and I'll countersign it when it hits my office.
 The way I see it, you did everything you could to prevent this.
 You've no blame here, and that's what my report will say."

 He took charge of the AirPed, avoiding the razor-sharp edges left by the Interface.
 "Thanks, Sheriff."